FREVA-CLINT/freva-deployment/README.md

 - sshpass
 - libselinux-python3 (on CentOS systems only)

-## Option 2: Installing ansible to a already existing anaconda environment:
+### Option 2: Installing ansible to an already existing anaconda environment:
-If you are running an anaconda environment you can simply install anaconda into an existing conda environment:
+If you are running an anaconda environment you can simply install ansible into an existing conda environment:

 ```bash
 conda install -c conda-forge ansible